statful/statful-client-vertx/README.md

 Track the time that takes to execute each request and it's response status code.
 Currently connection time is not reported

 To identify that a request should be tracked you need to add a request header to your request.
-The name of the header should be extracted from: *com.telemetron.tag.Tags.TRACK_HEADER*, the value should be set to whatever value you want to use for the tag
+The name of the header should be extracted from: *com.statful.tag.Tags.TRACK_HEADER*, the value should be set to whatever value you want to use for the tag

 ####Http Server